etleap/etleap-redshift-dev-days/README.md

 - Additional properties: Leave as their defaults.

 Click 'Create Connection'

+### 2.3.
+Set up the Redshift connection

+For this setup you'll need the values from your CloudFormation stack.
+These are available on the **Outputs** tab in the [Stack Info page](https://console.aws.amazon.com/cloudformation/home?region=us-east-1).

+Set up the Redshift connection [here](https://app.etleap.com/#/connections/new/REDSHIFT).
+- Leave the name as `Amazon Redshift`
+- Connection Method: Direct
+- Connection Information:
+  - Address: Use the 'Value' of 'RedshiftClusterHostnameOutput' from your CloudFormation stack.
+Make sure you remove any whitespace at the end of the input.
+  - Port: `5439`
+- Authentication:
+  - Username: `root`
+  - Password: Use the 'Value' of 'RedshiftClusterPasswordOutput' from your CloudFormation stack.
+- Database properties:
+  - Database: `warehouse`
+  - Schema: `public`
+- Additional properties: Leave as their defaults.

+Click 'Create Connection'.

 ## 3. Create Etleap ETL pipelines from the sources to Redshift